 - 1. The sender MUST zero out the 16-byte signature field in the SMB2 Header of the message to be sent prior to generating the signature. - 2.
-If Connection.Dialect belongs to the SMB 3.x dialect family, the sender MUST compute a 16-byte hash using AES-128-CMAC over the entire message, beginning with the SMB2 Header from step 1, and using the key provided.
-The AES-128-CMAC is specified in [RFC4493].
+If Connection.Dialect belongs to the SMB 3.x dialect family - If Connection.Dialect is "3.1.1" and Connection.SigningAlgorithmId is not empty, the sender MUST use Connection.SigningAlgorithmId to generate the signature. - Otherwise, the sender MUST use AES-128-CMAC as specified in [RFC4493] to generate the signature. - A 16-byte hash MUST be computed over the entire message, beginning with the SMB2 Header from step 1, and using the key provided.
 If the message is part of a compounded chain, any padding at the end of the message MUST be used in the hash computation.
-The sender MUST copy the 16-byte hash into the signature field of the SMB2 header. - 3.
+The sender MUST copy the 16-byte hash into the signature field of the SMB2 Header. - 3.
 If Connection.Dialect is "2.0.2" or "2.1", the sender MUST compute a 32-byte hash using HMAC-SHA256 over the entire message, beginning with the SMB2 Header from step 1, and using the key provided.
 The HMAC-SHA256 is specified in [FIPS180-4] and [RFC2104].
 If the message is part of a compounded chain, any padding at the end of the message MUST be used in the hash computation.
 The first 16 bytes (the high-order portion) of the hash MUST be copied (beginning with the first, most significant, byte) into the 16-byte signature field of the SMB2 Header.